Jpemp/RobotCar/README.md

 RaspberryPi folder -- Code for automatic speech recognition and communication with car control

-Model folder -- Code for URDF car model and Gazebo simulations
+Model folder -- Code for URDF car model and Gazebo simulation files